dvliman/dvliman.github.io/content/about.md

 draft: false
 ---

 Hi there 👋, I am David Liman.
+I am a product-focused engineer with strong proficiency in backend services and data infrastructure.
+Subject matter experience in  online travel, advertising, consumer and fintech space.

 I believe people do their best thinking when they come together to solve problems when they are supported, respected, and growing.
 I find bottom-up leadership more appealing.